EruEri/kosu-lang/README.md

 - [x] Ast
 - [x] Type checking the Ast
 - [x] Annote the Ast with type
-- [ ] Create an intermediate representation using the 3 adress code methode <- Currently here
+- [ ] Create an intermediate representation using the 3 adress code method <- Currently here
 - [ ] Assembly generation (LLVM or hand-written ARM64 assembly ?)
 - [ ] Create a website explaining the syntax and the language in general